 ChatGPT doesn’t recognize sources of truth and can produce plausible-sounding text that is incorrect.

 ChatGPT is sensitive to how the user inputs a question.
-If the user changes the question to try and get a better response, ChatGPT may claim to not know the answer.
+If the user changes the question to try to get a better response, ChatGPT may claim to not know the answer.
 If the user slightly rephrases the question, the correct answer may be provided.

 ChatGPT is often excessively verbose and overuses certain phrases.